Renovating a Rental Property: 16 Ways to Raise Demand (& Rent)

 Tip: Switch out traditional bulbs for LED ones to save energy and appeal to eco-friendly renters.

-Over time, bathroom fixtures such as toilets, sinks, and faucets become crusty and out-of-date.
+Over time, bathroom fixtures like toilets, sinks, and faucets can become crusty and outdated.
 An easy fix is to swap these out for a more modern and refined look.
-Think about installing finishes such as brushed nickel, bronze, or copper.
+Consider installing finishes like brushed nickel, bronze, or copper.

 New fixtures will easily add a sophisticated touch to a bathroom and will wow potential renters.
 When installing, ensure that all of the new fixtures match for a cohesive look.